nathhB/nbnet/examples/echo/README.md

 This is a very basic echo client server example, the server accepts a single client at a time and echoes all messages it receives.

+## UDP

-Use the CMake script to compile the example:
+Use the CMake script to build the example:

 ```
 cmake .